-Position: Senior Lecturer, Department of Physics
+Position: Senior Lecturer, Department of Physics, The University of Auckland.

-Field: Particle physics
+Field: Particle physics.

 Dr David Krofcheck is a Senior Lecturer in Physics at the University of Auckland.
 His main interests are in particle physics and environmental radiation.